Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-55-reinvention.md

 "So... you will write new body-words.
 Using ours."

-*"Learning* from yours.
+"*Learning* from yours.
 We are learning from Human and Gaoian genetics as well.
 The idea is to deduce what you have in common which can also be successfully integrated into the Corti genome."

 Vemik glanced at the Singer.
 Some form of communication passed between them, driven by twitches of the tail and ears, slight dilations and contractions of their square, slotted pupils, and a slight tilt of Vemik’s head and a twitch of the Singer’s.
 Then both of them turned to Yan.
 They gave the same almost imperceptible gesture, and Yan nodded sharply.